-- We introduce and utilize a more realistic, hybrid trust model, which removes the need for all users to trust a central curator. - We propose BLENDER, an algorithm that operates with the hybrid differential privacy model for computing heavy hitters.
-BLENDER blends the data of opt-in and all other users in order to improve the resulting utility. - We test BLENDER on two common applications: search trend computation and local search and find that it preserves high levels of utility while maintaining differential privacy for reasonable privacy parameter values. - As part of BLENDER, we propose an approach for automatically balancing the data obtained from participation of opt-in users with that of other users to maximize the eventual utility. - We perform a comprehensive utility evaluation of BLENDER on two large search click data sets, comprising 1.75 and 16 GB, demonstrating that BLENDER maintains very high level of utility (i.e., NDCG values in excess of 95% across a range of parameters).
+- We introduce and utilize a more realistic, hybrid trust model, which removes the need for all users to trust a central curator. - We propose Blender, an algorithm that operates with the hybrid differential privacy model for computing heavy hitters.
+Blender blends the data of opt-in and all other users in order to improve the resulting utility. - We test Blender on two common applications: search trend computation and local search and find that it preserves high levels of utility while maintaining differential privacy for reasonable privacy parameter values. - As part of Blender, we propose an approach for automatically balancing the data obtained from participation of opt-in users with that of other users to maximize the eventual utility. - We perform a comprehensive utility evaluation of Blender on two large web search data sets, comprising 4.8 million and 13.2 million queries, demonstrating that Blender maintains very high level of utility (i.e., NDCG values in excess of 95% across a range of parameters).